Data Information Technology

 Data, information and technology are central in modern libraries and information services.
 This cluster encompasses the essential foundational knowledge that prepares emerging professionals for careers in the continuously evolving information environment.
 All pathways in this area build from foundational studies in digital technologies, organized to focus on data, the Internet, and information systems.
 Students may elect to specialize in one of five areas, or with an advisor’s guidance, plan a specialized path.
 Students interested in the creation, storage, and accessibility of digital information resources focus on digital libraries.
 The long-term accessibility of digital resources is a key concern, addressed by professionals specializing in digital preservation.
 With the advent and evolution of globally massive data repositories, the challenges of data management are addressed by specialists in the practices of data production and data usage.
 Data repositories are generated by a variety of sources - scientific research, government, business, and modern information systems such as social networks, the Internet of Things, and citizen science.
 These swelling resources offer rich potential for the development of new knowledge when combined with the skills of professional data analytics.
 Across data, information, and technology practices, specialists in evaluation bring rigorous analysis methods to questions about how well information systems are meeting the needs of service providers and user communities.

-For further information on this area, please consult the advising sheet for the Data Analytics pathway.
+For further information on this area, please consult the advising sheet for the Applied Data Science pathway.

 According to the Association of Library Collections and Technical Services, “Digital preservation combines policies, strategies and actions to ensure access to reformatted and born digital content regardless of the challenges of media failure and technological change.
 The goal of digital preservation is the accurate rendering of authenticated content over time.”
 Students wishing to focus in the digital preservation area will pursue specialized coursework in information technology, digital preservation and curation, archival studies, and metadata schemas and application profiles for preservation.